starlit-nox/reading-notes/301/Class06/classnotes_06.md

 - The web page species the URLs to the image and browser goes and does mroe GETs using the HTTP protocol on them until all the resources are obtained and the web page is displayed.

+---

 **What does a GET do?**

 - Get is a universal command that's used in coding to get requested data.

+- It Gets it through the URL

 ---